“You should read at least 200 articles for this literature review,” my professor said when he gave us the assignment.

 Instead, your ideas will come out as sentence fragments or lists.

-During the editing process, you being the dialogue between your mind and the paper as you complete the sentences and organize the information in the right order.
+During the editing process, you begin the dialogue between your mind and the paper as you complete the sentences and organize the information in the right order.

 This process allows you to let go of any judgement you may have about your writing, and to write down your ideas as they come to you.